OpenTechStrategies/torque/TorqueDataConnect/README.md

     * View: Different views for the page.
 Having multiple leads to a dropdown on the sidebar allowing the user to choose what way they'd like to show the data.
 It also allows the wiki page writers to choose the template to view a given `tdcrender` call with.
+    * Raw View: The same as View, but instead is raw html.
+Use this when the template isn't returning wiki text, but rather html that should just be put right out to the screen.
+      As a warning, this html is not sanitized, so ensure that the template lives in a protected section of the wiki.

 ## Usage